One aspect of the redundancy process that employers can find challenging in practice is the requirement to offer suitable alternative employment.

 What is suitable alternative employment due to redundancy?

 Suitable alternative employment is another role within the organisation for which the relevant employee already works or an associated company.
 Such a role must be ‘suitable’ for the employee in question and various factors will be taken into account in determining its ‘suitability’.
-For example:

 - Is the new role similar to the job currently being undertaken by the employee?
 When considering this, an employer should bear in mind the employee’s actual role; not just the job description.
 Often, a role will change over time and the job description specified in an employee’s contract of employment may no longer be accurate.